syrinsec/termfx/readme.md

 ## Credits
 • Credits to Vayala for providing fasttemplate, this wouldn't have been a go module if it wasn't for them. (https://github.com/valyala/fasttemplate)

+## No license
+• This repo purposely has **no** license, therefore, nobody can reproduce, distribute or create any derivative versions of this work.